The Time Tunnel Museum is under the radar for many visitors who go up to Cameron Highlands! Even though it’s been around for more than a decade!

 All of which are just a short drive away!

-1. Kok Lim Strawberry Farm (Next Door)
+1. Time Tunnel Strawberry Farm (Next Door)

 If you haven’t had a chance to pick strawberries at a strawberry farm in Cameron Highlands yet, here’s an opportunity!